bamurtaugh/NES-template/5-Fuller/task-manager-app/README.md

    NES should suggest updating the status field in Task to use this type.

-3. Add a TaskPriority enum above the Task interface:
+3. Top of file: Add a TaskPriority enum above the Task interface:

    ```
    enum TaskPriority { Low = 'low', Medium = 'medium', High = 'high' }